Alhadis/Harvester/README.md

 	This is used to notify you when a harvest has finished.

 	2. **Run `harvest(" … ")` to begin a search.**
-	To search for entire filenames instead of extensions, use `filename:…`.
-For example:
+	To search for entire filenames instead of extensions, prepend the query with `filename:`:
 		~~~js
 		harvest("filename:.bashrc");
 		~~~